Mosul International Airport: History

 During 2006–2007, the U.S. government spent over 15 million US dollars restoring the airfield lighting, generators, and built a new air traffic control tower on the East side of the Field.
 At this time, the Airfield was under the control of the 82nd Airborne (1/17th CAV) which fell under the 25th Aviation Brigade which was based at Camp Speicher/COB-FOB Speicher (Al Sahra Airfield.)
 The FARP or refueling point was located at the Southeast end of the airfield.

 During the 2007 Iraq surge, the base was downsized and consolidated into one FOB even though the footprint did not change.
 The name FOB Marez remained and the name of FOB Diamondback went away.
 Many of the extra CHU's and other types of portable structures were sent to Baghdad to accommodate the surge that was occurring in that area.

 The former Iraqi Passenger Terminal was also restored and reopened for a flight in December 2007 for the Hajj.
 The Passenger Terminal was at the far Southwest corner of the airfield.
 Iraqi Airlines flew 152 passengers to Baghdad which was the first commercial flight since U.S. Forces declared the no fly zone in 1993.

 In 2011, the airfield and the facility were turned over to the Iraqi Government.

 On 9 June 2014, the airport was captured by militants from the Islamic State of Iraq and the Levant as part of the 2014 Northern Iraq offensive.
 Satellite images taken on 31 October 2016 shows that the airport runways have been damaged, with wide trenches carved into them and rubble placed along their lengths, according to Stratfor.
 Taxiways and aprons have also been sabotaged by ISIL militants.
 The airport was retaken by the Iraqi government in an effort spearheaded by the Federal Police on 23 February 2017.

 In March 2018, de-mining operations started in the Mosul International Airport and were completed in November 2019.

 In August 2020, the responsibility for the reconstruction of the Mosul International Airport was changed from the Nineveh Governorate to the Reconstruction Fund for Areas Affected by Terror Operations (REFAATO).

 In December 2020, the Iraqi government came to a preliminary deal with SEA Milan Airports and Aeroports de Paris Ingenierie to reconstruct and renovate the Mosul International Airport.
 For the project SEA and Aeroports de Paris Ingenierie partnered with a local company and offered financing through a French government and Italian Government loan.

 The airport was formally reinaugurated by Prime Minister Mohammed Shia al-Sudani on 16 July 2025, with resumption of regular flights scheduled in September.

+On 6 November 2025, the first commercial flight of Iraqi Airways landed at Mosul International Airport from Baghdad after it resumed its operations.

 Airlines and destinations

-Currently, there is no air service to Mosul.
+The following airlines operate regular scheduled and charter flights to and from Mosul: